michaelb/Conky-Minimalism-tweaked/README.md

 # Conky-Minimalism-tweaked
-A Simple Conky config tweaked by myself, a git repo just to save it tbh Credits to NoTranslation (NoTranslation/Conky-Minimalism) for doing 99% of the work
+A Simple Conky config tweaked by myself, a git repo just to save it tbh

+Credits to NoTranslation (NoTranslation/Conky-Minimalism) for doing 99% of the work, and let's not forget the others devs you can find in the commit history

+Basically tweaked color, changed update frequency (at first a clock updating only every 5 sec is strange) for a much better ressource consumption, added numbers to CPU temp bars and added freqs value.